Why We Love It

 Growth Of The Job

 The demand for professions related to rail transport is expected to grow.
 Employment in railroad transportation occupations is expected to increase by 1 percent, which is to say negligible change.
 While job growth may be slower than average, there will be adequate opportunities for individuals, due to many locomotive engineers reaching the age of retirement or leaving for more lucrative opportunities in the next few years.

 You can be employed at locomotive engineer roles by private railways businesses and government rail agencies.
 Some workers in this industry also find open positions at mining and manufacturing establishments that operate their own locomotives.
 Job listings are currently posted from companies such as Source Energy Services, Canadian Pacific, Trans-Global Solutions, Watco Companies and Amtrak.

-Can I Become a Train or Locomotive Engineer?
+How To Become a Train or Locomotive Engineer

 Train or Locomotive Engineer Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.